DALL-E/Every illustration.

 Don't have an account?
 Sign up!

-Narayan Prasath 8 days ago
+Narayan Prasath about 2 months ago

 NotebookLM is the closest to achieving(atleast partially) this as of today

-azam khan 2 days ago
+azam khan about 2 months ago

 Good to see comments on here.
 I was thinking, like the all in podcast, every could boast a community. why dont we get a community together, whether its hosted using some platform or whatsapp - i think it would be good to connect with others who read every imo.